MarcusBinder/WindGym/docusaurus-site/docs/installation.md

 # Installation Guide

-**IMPORTANT: To copy the raw markdown for this document, please look for a "Copy Code" or "View Raw" button/option associated with this entire block on the right side of your screen.
-This will give you the literal text, including all markdown formatting like `#` and ````.
-Then paste it directly into your `installation.md` file.**

 This guide will help you set up your environment to run the **WindGym** simulation environment and its agents.

 ## 1. Prerequisites